January 10, 2026

 }

-Here, foo() can still be overridden by a subclass of Derived, so derived->foo() remains a virtual call. bar(), however, is marked final, so the compiler knows there can be no further overrides and can emit a direct call to Derived::bar (and inline it) even though it’s declared virtual in the base.
+Here, foo() can still be overridden, so derived->foo() remains a virtual call.
+However, bar() is marked as final, so the compiler emits a direct call even though it’s declared virtual in the base

 test(Derived*):